Jaskt21/RNAseq_data_to_exploratory_analysis/README.md

       **Quantification:** Using the salmon quant command, the software performs quasi-mapping.
 Instead of finding the exact base to base alignment, it quickly determines which transcript a read likely belongs to
       [View Script: Salmon Quantification](salmon_script2.sh)

+      **Output files:**
+      - quant.sf: This is the primary results file.
+It is a tab-separated text file containing the quantification estimates for each transcript, including columns like Name, Length, EffectiveLength, TPM (Transcripts Per Million), and NumReads.
+      - cmd_info.json: A JSON file that records the exact command-line parameters and options you used to run Salmon.
+It’s very useful for reproducibility.
+      - lib_format_counts.json: Contains details about the sequencing library format.
+It lists how many fragments were compatible with the expected library type (e.g., stranded vs. unstranded) and helps check if the data matches your assumptions.
+      - logs/: Contains the log files for the run, which record the progress, warnings, and any errors that occurred during the execution.

     - **STAR (Traditional Alignment):** The STAR workflow provides high-resolution, spatial alignment by mapping reads to the reference genome using genomic DNA (FASTA) and a GTF annotation file.
 STAR aligns raw reads to the genome to produce BAM files, which record the exact genomic coordinates of each sequence fragment.
 Since BAM files only contain alignment locations, featureCounts must then cross reference these coordinates against a GTF annotation to generate the final gene count matrix.

        **Indexing:** STAR uses the genomic DNA (FASTA) and GTF annotation to build a searchable "map" of the genome.
 This index allows the software to quickly find the coordinates of millions of short reads